Page last updated on November 25th, 2021 at 02:21 pm

 On a local level options will vary considerably.
 The BBC still maintain a network of local stations in England, and regional (nations) services for Scotland, Wales, and Northern Ireland.
 Most broadcast 5 Live overnight, but day time programmes are still locally produced.

-Additionally, some local commercial stations do remain, including Imagine Radio, Sun FM, Kingdom FM, More Radio, and Ipswich 102 amongst others.
+Additionally, some local commercial stations do remain, including Radio Essex, Sun FM, Kingdom FM, More Radio, and KMFM, amongst others.
 Most are on FM, but some like Pure Radio in Central Scotland are DAB only (although Pure and Wave FM in Tayside are about to merge to form an enlarged Pure Radio).
 Sadly, Imagine FM and Ipswich 102 previously listed here have also now fallen to the Bauer Media combine.